 \subsection{Diffusion Language Models}

 Diffusion models~\cite{ho2020ddpm} have been successfully applied across modalities such as text-conditioned image generation~\cite{ramesh2022hierarchical}, audio synthesis~\cite{chen2021wavegrad}, and video generation~\cite{esser2023sceneguided}.
-In language modeling, diffusion language models (DLMs) generate fixed-length sequences via iterative refinement: at each step, multiple token positions are updated in parallel and finalized~\cite{gong2023diffuseq, li2022diffusionlm}.
-Early approaches operated in the continuous embedding space~\cite{gao2024embedding, gong2023diffuseq}, but more recent models adopt masked diffusion models (MDMs) that work directly in the discrete token space~\cite{gong2025scalingdiffusion, nie2025scalingmdm}.
-They begin from a fully masked sequence and iteratively unmask tokens according to a scheduling policy.
-In this paper, we treat MDMs as the representative class of DLMs, especially Dream~\cite{ye2025dream7b} and LLaDA~\cite{nie2025large}.
+Early Diffusion Language Models (DLMs) operated in the continuous embedding space~\cite{gao2024embedding, gong2023diffuseq}, but more recent models adopt masked diffusion models (MDMs) that work directly in the discrete token space~\cite{gong2025scalingdiffusion, nie2025scalingmdm}.
+These models begin from a fully masked sequence and iteratively unmask tokens according to a scheduling policy.
 Architecturally, DLMs commonly employ Transformer backbones with \textit{bidirectional} (non-causal) attention, permitting full-context interactions~\cite{nie2025large}.
 Despite their parallel update capability, DLMs are known to be slow for two main reasons.
-First, full bidirectional attention at every step renders them incompatible with standard KV caching.
-Second, high-quality generation typically demands a large number of refinement steps comparable to the sequence length, making inference inefficient~\cite{kim2025beyond}.
+First, full bidirectional attention at every denoising step makes DLMs incompatible with standard KV caching.
+Second, high-quality generation demands a large number of denoising steps comparable to the sequence length, making inference inefficient~\cite{kim2025beyond}.
 In this work, we propose a fine-tuning-based solution that addresses both limitations.